Knowledge And Experience Are What Matter

 - Marital misconduct or fault

-- Contributions of the parties
+- Custody of the children

 - Tax consequences

-- Any other relevant factors
+- Other relevant factors